LLNL/shroud/docs/futurework.rst

     An argument like ``Class **ptr+intent(out)`` does not work.
     Instead use a function which return a pointer to ``Class *``

+  * reference counting and garbage collection

+The copying of strings solves the blank-filled vs null-terminated differences between Fortran and C and works well for many strings.
+However, if a large buffer is passed, it may be desirable to avoid the copy.

+There is some initial work to support Python and Lua wrappers.

+Wrapping pure C library.

 Possible Future Work
 --------------------